MainMeatBall/CTF/FHQ/steganography/50-Horen Sie.../README.md

 ![image](/FHQ/images/steganography/Horen-Sie.png)

-The description above asks repeat this word twice without spaces and we will follow this suggerstion:
+The description above asks repeat this word twice without spaces and we will follow this suggestion.

 Flag: `rootroot`